<?xml version="1.0" encoding="UTF-8"?>

 <image:image>

-<image:caption>We all experience psychological distress which can at times become impossible to deal with on our own.
-Psychodynamic therapy aims to understand the origin of symptoms and patterns, why they continue to operate, and to assist in affecting change.
+<image:caption>We all experience psychological distress that can at times become impossible to deal with on our own.
 Starting therapy requires the courage to admit that something is not working in our lives.</image:caption>

 </image:image>